TomBric/stratux-radar-display/README.md

    This will connect your stratux to your local wlan.
 Alternatively connect Stratux via network cable.
    2. Enable a writeable persistent filesystem in the settings tab by setting "Persistent Logging".
    3. Reboot and log on to your Stratux as user pi, directory /home/pi
+   4. Install git software on the stratux: `sudo apt install git`
-   4. Clone the stratux repository by
+   5. Clone the stratux repository by
       `git clone https://github.com/TomBric/stratux-radar-display.git`
    6. Execute the configuration skript:
       `sudo /bin/bash /home/pi/stratux-radar-display/image/configure_radar_on_stratux.sh`